lmccalman/spacerace/README.md

 to the `/state` endpoint with parameter `game` which is the name of the game you registered in.

 The server updates the state periodically.
-At the moment this happens at 60Hz but we may move this number around on the day depending on the status of the network.
+The frequency of this update is set on the server.
+Typical values are between 20Hz and 60Hz depending on the status of the network.

 Example: